isabella232/katacoda-scenarios-8/basic-data-modeling/step5.md

 Since no partition key is specified, this query would perform a full cluster scan.
 This is slow and inefficient.

 If we use any SELECT query without including the partition key, we’re going to be doing a full cluster scan.
 This is blocked by default.
-[Allow Filtering](https://docs.scylladb.com/getting-started/dml/#allowing-filtering) bypasses Scylla restrictions on inefficient scans which can potentially create a significant load on the system.
+[Allow Filtering](https://docs.scylladb.com/getting-started/dml/#allowing-filtering) bypasses Scylla restrictions on inefficient scans, which can potentially create a significant load on the system.
 It’s easy to see why this is very inefficient and slow.
 Think of a production cluster with many nodes and with billions of rows.

 To solve this, we can either define the table to include the time field as the clustering key, as we saw in a previous step.
 Another solution would be to include the partition key in the query: